 The Association's policy was developed by a task force composed of members who are judges, prosecutors and defense attorneys from all over the state.

-Before becoming policy, our proposal was vetted among our members with extensive expertise regarding the criminal justice system, as well as other aspects of the legal system.
-As you and the leaders work to enact the budget, we recommend that the Association's bill be seriously considered as a proposal that would effectively and fairly address New York's need for reform of discovery in criminal justice matters.
+As you continue your work to enact the budget, we recommend that the Association's bill be seriously considered as a proposal that would effectively and fairly address New York's need for reform of discovery in criminal justice matters.